Maleyka-gh/DB_Regio_EDA/README.md

+#### Interpretation Plot2.1:
+- On Monday and Tuesday, we don’t observe very high delays, most of the depots have the fewer train runs
+- On peak days – on Wednesday and Thursday, we observe some depots with the highest delay
+- At the weekend – on Saturday and Sunday, there is less delay and less depot with high train trains

 ## By Month of the Year
 Plot 3: Average train runs and delay minutes over the months of the year

 <div align="center">
 <img src="Interactive_plots/plt3.png" alt="overview" width="600"/>
 </div>

+#### Interpretation Plot3:
+Average Train Journeys ("Zugfahrten_mean"): The average number of train journeys varies slightly over the months, but there's no clear pattern.
+The highest average number of train journeys occurs in September ("Sep"), while the lowest average is in August ("Aug").

+Average Delay Minutes ("Verspätungsminuten_mean"): The average delay minutes vary over the months, with the highest average delay minutes occurring in June ("Jun") and the lowest in August ("Aug").

+Comparison Between Train Journeys and Delays: The trends in train journeys and delay minutes do not match exactly.
+For example, the highest average number of train journeys occurs in September, but the highest average delay minutes occur in June.
+Similarly, the lowest average number of train journeys is in August, and the lowest average delay minutes occur in August.

 ## By Delay per Train
 Plot 4: Average Delay per train run over the time